wonky2/RevivifyOmni/README.md

 - To **[UO](https://github.com/6fears7/)** for helping me figure out the proper way to sync reviving in Rain Meadow!

 - To **[Auxiar Molkhun](https://github.com/Auxiar)** just for also making a nice fresh Revivify while I was still working on mine!
 You should give it a try and see which one works best for you: [Revivify - Meadow Support](https://github.com/Auxiar/RevivifyMeadowSupport)

+### N.A.Q.
+(Never Asked Questions)
+- **Why "Omni"?** - The idea behind this mod was the create the last Revivify anyone would ever need, fulfilling any possible need related to slugcats reviving each other.
+"Revivify Omni" was just a working title at first, but I never really came up with anything better, and this one pretty nicely reflects the idea, so it stuck.

+- **Why not contribute to another Revivify instead of making a new one?** - Very good question.
+I should consider doing that.